When The Devil Came to Georgia, Vermont – Part 1 : The Vermont Extended Universe

 My mind raced with possibilities.
 Maybe the local men, bored with hunting deer and rabbits, saw an opportunity for a more exotic game.

-I scanned the rest of the newspaper.
-Normal 1873 stories.
-Advertisements for patent medicines and farm equipment.
-Obituaries of local citizens.
-And then, tucked away in the classifieds, something caught my eye.
+I scanned the rest of the newspaper and found only normal 1873 stories – advertisements for patent medicines and farm equipment.
+But then, tucked away in the obituaries, something caught my eye.
 But before I could investigate further, a hand on my shoulder startled me.

 “We’re closing, dear,” a kind voice said.
-I looked up to see an older woman, her gray hair neatly pinned back, smiling down at me.
+I looked up at an older woman, her gray hair neatly pinned back, smiling down at me.
 Her nametag read “Helen.”

 “Oh, I’m sorry,” I stammered, gathering my notes.
 “I lost track of time.”